Tri-Agency Open Access Policy on Publications

 - and acknowledge CIHR support by quoting the funding reference number in journal publications.

-Adhering with the new policy – Open access publications
+Adhering with the policy – Open access publications

 For journal publications, there are two ways to adhere with the policy:

-- Submit your manuscript to a journal that offers immediate open access or offers open access to the paper on its website within 12 months.
+- Submit your manuscript to a journal that offers immediate open access or offers open access to the paper on its website within 12 months of publication.

 - Submit your manuscript to a journal that does not offer open access, but will permit you to archive the peer-reviewed manuscript in a central or institutional repository within 12 months of publication.